 Nominations for the Mother Ursula Award are taken from students, faculty, and staff of Cabrini College.

-There can be up to ten (10) nominees; all names will be vetted by the President of Cabrini College and the Student Development and Academic Affairs Vice Presidents.
+There can be up to ten (10) nominees; all names will be vetted by the President and vice presidents of Academic Affairs Vice and Student Life.

 Voting takes place during Commencement Kick-Off via ballot.
 All current senior students may vote once for their choice of recipient.